SerialSniffyHeck3r/disguised-exe-study/README.md

-# 🕵️‍♂️ Reverse-Engineering a Disguised Executable: When `.sys` Files Wear Costumes
+# Reverse-Engineering a Disguised Executable: When `.sys` Files Wear Costumes

-## 🗂️ Background & Motivation
+## Background & Motivation

 So here's a story—not about cracking a game, but about curiosity, structure, and an old game from a forgotten era.

 Somewhere out there, a *platform* started re-releasing classic games through a proprietary launcher.
 The launcher wasn’t just a convenience layer—it acted as a **gatekeeper**.
 Even though the actual game files were downloaded locally, **you couldn’t run the `.exe` directly**.
-The launcher checked your credentials, probably charged your account, and only then would it start the game.
+The launcher checked your credentials, something like some form of 'payment flag' of that specific account, and only then would it start the game.

 Fair enough.
 But that’s where the mystery began.

-Despite having the entire game folder, nothing would launch unless the launcher blessed it.
+Despite having the entire game file structure which looked exactly same as what the original game disc had, nothing would launch unless the launcher blessed it.
 Being a curious engineer (and a 4th-year embedded systems major), I decided to ask:

 > **“Why can’t I run something that’s already on my machine?”**